 The Compensation Committee of our board of directors consists solely of directors who are "independent" under the rules and regulations of the SEC and NASDAQ.
 The Compensation Committee has overall responsibility for the compensation program for our executive officers, including our named executive officers.
-For fiscal 2015, the Compensation Committee engaged a compensation consultant, Hay Group, to help it in establishing executive officer and director compensation for fiscal 2015.
-A representative of Hay Group attended Compensation Committee meetings when requested, reviewed compensation data with the Compensation Committee, and participated in general discussions regarding executive compensation issues.
-The Compensation Committee authorized Hay Group to interact with management on behalf of the Compensation Committee as needed in connection with advising the Compensation Committee.
-While the Compensation Committee considered input from Hay Group, the Compensation Committee's decisions ultimately reflect many factors and considerations.
+For fiscal 2016, the Compensation Committee engaged a compensation consultant, Frederic W. Cook & Co. ("FW Cook"), to help it in establishing executive officer and director compensation.
+A representative of FW Cook attended Compensation Committee meetings when requested, reviewed compensation data with the Compensation Committee, and participated in general discussions regarding executive compensation issues.
+The Compensation Committee authorized FW Cook to interact with management on behalf of the Compensation Committee as needed in connection with advising the Compensation Committee.
+While the Compensation Committee considered input from its consultant, the Compensation Committee's decisions ultimately reflect many factors and considerations.